riesinger/website/content/posts/transitions-in-css/index.md

 Movement and transitions are very important design aspects.
 They can guide your user through the application and help them understand states.
 If you are like me, you may have found yourself clicking some button over-and-over in an app with beautiful transitions, admiring the amazing work of designers and developers.
-{{< figure src="/transitions-in-css/guide.gif" caption="A good example for motion in an app.
+{{< figure src="guide.gif" caption="A good example for motion in an app.
 Source: https://material.uplabs.com/posts/music-player-transition" >}}

 So you know a bit about HTML, CSS and JavaScript and did some basic websites?
 But you want to improve state transitions with some animation?
 Look no further, the following guide will walk you from basic transitions to more complex animations using keyframes :rocket:

 ## The Base